China–Indonesia relations: Trade and investment

 On late September 2015, Indonesia awarded a multibillion-dollar Jakarta-Bandung high-speed railway project to China.
 It was said that China's offer to build the Jakarta-Bandung line without requiring loan guarantee nor funding from Indonesia was the tipping point of Jakarta's decision.
 The Jakarta-Bandung high-speed rail was planned to begin its operations to public in 2019.
 However, the project was stalled for several years due to land acquisition problem and ensuing COVID-19 pandemic.
-Jakarta-Bandung High-speed rail was officially opened its service on 2 October 2023.
+Jakarta-Bandung High-speed rail officially opened its service on 2 October 2023.

 In late 2021, the president of Indonesia Jokowi Widodo broke ground on a $132 billion U.S. "green" industrial estate to be constructed on Borneo with investments from China and the United Arab Emirates and electrified by a hydropower plant funded by China.

 In 2024, Indonesia imposed tariffs of up to 200 percent on a range of Chinese goods.
 In 2024, The Financial Times reported that Indonesia is attempting to decrease Chinese investment in new nickel mining and processing projects.
 This strategy aims to help Indonesia's industry become eligible for tax incentives in the United States, aligning with the Biden administration's efforts to limit Beijing's impact on the electric vehicle supply chain.
 The Indonesian government and industry stakeholders are restructuring nickel investment deals to position Chinese companies as minority shareholders.

 On May 25, 2025, Chinese Premier Li Qiang met with President Prabowo Subianto to discuss expanding trade relations amid a divisive global market and the mass installation of tariffs against foreign nations by the United States under President Donald Trump.
 The visit in Jakarta, which included 60 prominent Chinese businessmen, was noted by Premier Li as occurring in the same year as the 70th anniversary of the founding of the Non-Aligned Movement.
 At the talks, Premier Li encouraged Chinese investment in the Indonesian market.